dronamk/spring-cloud-developer-errata/README.md

     So you will have to create `src/main/java` directory first before creating `io.pivotal.pal.tracker.eurekaserver.EurekaServerApp.java`

-    Same for creating `application.yml`.
-You will have to create `src/main/resources` directory first before creating `application.yml`
+    You will have to create `src/main/resources` directory first before creating `application.yml` underneath it.
-    underneath it.
+    This is the only place we use YAML based application properties in the course.
+    YAML maps are a better rendered format for Eureka replication configurations.

 -   Unlike IntelliJ, Eclipse/STS will not display the mult-module project